michaelanbrown/daily-tracker/README.md

 3. Validates that fats are greater than -1
 4. Validates that carbs are greater than -1
 5. Validates that sugars are greater than -1
+6. Validates that added sugars are greater than -1